CobayaSampler/cobaya/docs/cosmo_basic_runs.rst

 The parameter combinations and options included in the input generator are in general well-tested, but they are only suggestions: **you can add by hand any parameter that your theory code or likelihood can understand, or modify any setting**.

-Don't forget to add your installation path for the cosmological modules as ``modules: '/path/to/modules'``, and an ``output`` prefix if you wish.
+Don't forget to add the installation path for the cosmological requisites ``packages_path: '/path/to/packages'``, and an ``output`` prefix if you wish.

 ..
 Notice the checkbox **"Keep common parameter names"**: if checked, instead of the parameter names used by CAMB or CLASS (different from each other), the input will use a common parameter names set, understandable by both.
 If you are using this, you can exchange both theory codes safely (just don't forget to add the ``extra_args`` generated separately for each theory code.